-For example, if you want to record the SAT input:
+If you want to record the SAT input:

-- Select the SAT input then put your VCR/PVR into record pause so that it will monitor its input. - Press the VCR or PVR button (as appropriate), and you can now watch the audio and video actually being recorded by your VCR/PVR from the satellite system. - Note that, if you select a different source from SAT, the recording changes to this new source.
+- Select the SAT input. - Press the button labeled 'record' (or similar) on your VCR/AUX to begin recording. - Note that, if you select a different source from SAT, the recording changes to this new source.